 To be eligible for consideration for admission to the combined program, in the first two years, students must complete a minimum of 10.0 courses, including Business Administration 2257.
-In Year 1, they must complete the admission requirements as specified in the current Academic Calendar for entry into a Bachelor of Arts, Honors Specialization module offered in the Faculty Arts and Social Science at Huron University College.
+In Year 1, they must complete the admission requirements as specified in the current Academic Calendar for entry into a Bachelor of Arts, Honours Specialization module offered in the Faculty Arts and Social Science at Huron University College.

-Admission to the requested Bachelor of Arts, Honors Specialization module occurs at the end of Year 1.
+Admission to the requested Bachelor of Arts, Honours Specialization module occurs at the end of Year 1.
 The requirements are: Completion of first-year requirements with no failures.
 Students must have an average of at least 70% in 3.0 principal courses, plus 2.0 additional courses, with no mark in these principal courses below 60%.

 For admission to the HBA, students must attain a minimum weighted average of 78%, a minimum mark of 70% in Business Administration 2257, and no mark less than 60%, in the first two years of study.
 They also must gain admission to the HBA program through the regular application process.
 In addition, students must normally attain a minimum weighted average of 78% in the first year of the HBA.